musheeza018/fluxwebsite/content/en/flux/installation/configuration/helm-oom-detection.md

 ---
-title: Configure Helm near OOM detection
+title: Flux near OOM detection for Helm
-linkTitle: Configure Helm near OOM detection
+linkTitle: Helm OOM detection
-description: "How to enable Helm near OOM detection in Flux"
+description: "How to enable Helm near OOM detection"
-weight: 111
-card:
-  name: configuration
-  weight: 10
+weight: 21
 ---

-### OOM detection for Helm controller

 When memory usage of the helm-controller exceeds the configured limit, the controller will forcefully be killed by Kubernetes' OOM killer.
 This may result